-Depth to Water Table
+Depth to Water TableThe water table is defined

 The water table is defined as the distance below the surface at which the ground is saturated with water.
 Depth to water table is represented as a range because it varies due to seasonal changes and precipitation volumes.
 For example, following spring snowmelt, an area with a depth to water table ranging from one foot to three feet is likely to be at or near one-foot depth.